 We were there for just over an hour and each character came by once during our breakfast.
 They actually came within a 15 minute window (the parade is included in that time frame.)

-Speaking of which, at some point during breakfast, there will be an announcement that the parade is starting.
+Speaking of which, at some point during the Ohana breakfast, there will be an announcement that the parade is starting.